ChipSum-Group/ChipSum/README.md

 ### Compile

-- `ChipsSum` can be compiled automatically by a python3 script `setup.py`.
+- `ChipSum` can be compiled automatically by a python3 script `setup.py`.
 We finished compiling on both `AMD Vega 906` and `NVIDIA 2080TI`

 ```
 # for AMD Vega906/900